ejeschke/ginga/doc/manual/plugins.rst

 Together these control the mapping of data values into a 24-bpp RGB visual representation.

-The "Colormap" control selects which color map should be loaded and used.
+The `Colormap` control selects which color map should be loaded and used.
 Click the control to show the list, or simply scroll the mouse wheel while hovering the cursor over the control.

-The "Intensity" control selects which intensity map should be used with the color map.
+The `Intensity` control selects which intensity map should be used with the color map.
 The intensity map is applied just before the color map, and can be used to change the standard linear scale of values into an inverted scale, logarithmic, etc.

-The "Algorithm" control is used to set the initial mapping of pixel values into a hash table.
+The `Algorithm` control is used to set the initial mapping of pixel values into a hash table.

-The "Table Size" control sets the size of the hash table used to map pixel values.
+The `Table Size` control sets the size of the hash table used to map pixel values.

 Ginga comes with a good selection of color maps, but should you want more you can add custom ones or, if matplotlib is installed, you can load all the ones that it has installed.
 See :ref:`ch-customization` for details.

+.. _preferences-zoom:

 Zoom Preferences
 ----------------